chetanxpatil/livnium.core/core-o/LIVNIUM_O_LAWS.md

 # Core Axioms

-These six axioms define the structure, observer, exposure, weight, packing, and activation of the Livnium-O universe.
+These seven axioms define the structure, observer, exposure, weight, packing, activation, and dynamics of the Livnium-O universe.

 ---